 Loading map…

 Planning to work remotely or launch a tech startup in South Korea?
-Here's what you need to know about South Korea's Digital Nomad Visa (F-1-D) and Startup Visa (D-8-4), including the OASIS program.
+Here's what you need to know about South Korea's Digital Nomad Visa (F-1-D) and Startup Visa (D-8-4), including what to verify before applying.

 Arriving in South Korea soon?
 To make arrival as frictionless as possible, see our South Korea Arrival Guide.